Nakajima-Foundation/ownplate/docs/SPEC.md

  - see the list of pending orders
  - remove orders that have been picked up
 Customers can
- - log in using Facebook or e-mail
+ - log in using Phone SMS
  - see the menu
  - order items (shopping cart) and pay
  - let the service remember the credit card (via Stripe)